mxm/yoka/README.md

 To run py-bench, execute

-    ./pybench.sh
+    ./pybench.sh <runfile>

-Look at the provided examples to get an idea how to write your own runs.
+The runs.py is an example of a runfile.
+You can use it as base to write your own runs.

 Evaluation